arogozhnikov/3d_nn/README.md

 ## Used libraries

-Visualization relies on [THREE.js](https://github.com/mrdoob/three.js) and [CCapture.js](https://github.com/spite/ccapture.js).
+Visualization relies on [THREE.js](https://github.com/mrdoob/three.js) for rendering and [CCapture.js](https://github.com/spite/ccapture.js) for capturing animations.

-The code is minimalistic and a bit messy, no other dependencies / frameworks.
+The code is minimalistic and a bit messy, but no other dependencies / frameworks.